kibenimatik/data-migrate/README.md

     rails g data_migration add_this_to_that

-By default, the migration also generates a schema migration by the same name.
-This allows you to do things like:

-    rails g data_migration add_this_to_that this:string

-If you need a data only migration, either run it as such, with the skip-schema-migration flag:
+By default, the migration will not generate a schema migration.
+If you need to generate with db migration, either run it as such, with the `with-schema-migration flag`:

-    rails g data_migration add_this_to_that --skip-schema-migration
+    rails g data_migration add_this_to_that --with-schema-migration

 ### Rake Tasks